• BG3 Shadowheart Build Guide

 • Another Fourth Level Spell Slot, giving you two in total.

 • Prepare two more Spells.
-There aren’t many more good options for now, Banishment can occasionally be useful but it’s very situational, and Death Ward is generally a waste of a spell in my view.
-Still, grab them for now and we’ll replace them on the next level when we unlock better options.
+Sadly, there aren’t many more good options for now.
+Banishment can occasionally be useful but it’s very situational, and Death Ward is generally a waste of a spell in my view.
+Still, grab them for now, and we’ll replace them on the next level when we unlock better options.

 Level 9